-Simulation with counters or coloured cubes is the most useful
+solved a simulation with counters or coloured cubes is an excellent aid to visualisation.

-for a second time to be identified.
-Now make the second sample of
+second time to be identified.
+Now make the second sample of five.

 This establishes the context or procedure being discussed so that attention can now rest on solving the problem.